bedrockfake/ip/docs/README.md

 ### Tests

-Tests are in `src/test/java/luke/LukeTest.java`.
-They run the full command-line program with scripted input and check the printed output.
+Tests are in `src/test/java/luke`. `LukeTest.java` runs the suite, `LukeCliTest.java` checks the full command-line program with scripted input, and `DateTimeParserTest.java` checks date/time formatting behavior.

 Run tests from the project root: